In-house vs Outsourcing: Build Internally or Partner Externally?

 Choose In-house Development when...

-Choose in-house development when software is your core product and continuous iteration is essential.
-An internal team is the better choice when you work with sensitive data that cannot leave the organization, or when your product roadmap requires multi-year commitment and deep domain knowledge from the team.
+Choose in-house development when software is your core product and continuous iteration is essential for your competitive position.
+An internal team is the better choice when you work with sensitive data that cannot leave the organization, when compliance requirements demand direct control over the development environment, or when your product roadmap requires multi-year commitment and deep domain knowledge that is difficult to transfer to an external party.

 What is the verdict on In-house Development vs Outsourcing?

-In-house is ideal when software is your core product and you need continuous development.
-Outsourcing offers speed, flexibility, and access to specialized knowledge without the burden of a permanent team.
-Many successful companies combine a small core team with strategic outsourcing.
+In-house is ideal when software is your core product and you need continuous development with deep domain knowledge that accumulates over years.
+Outsourcing offers speed, flexibility, and access to specialized expertise without the fixed costs of a permanent team.
+The reality is that many successful companies combine both strategies: a small core team that guards the architecture and product direction, supplemented with strategic outsourcing for capacity and specialist expertise.
+The choice depends on how central software is to your business model, your budget, desired speed to market, and the availability of talent in the job market.

 Which option does MG Software recommend?

-MG Software operates as an extension of your organization.
-We offer the flexibility of outsourcing with the dedication of an in-house team.
-Our approach ensures knowledge transfer, transparent communication, and a long-term partnership that goes beyond a single project.
+MG Software operates as an extension of your organization, not as an external vendor.
+We offer the flexibility and expertise of outsourcing combined with the commitment, transparency, and dedication of an in-house team.
+Our approach ensures proactive knowledge transfer through shared repositories, comprehensive documentation, and regular architecture reviews.
+We work in 2-week sprints with demos and retrospectives.
+This long-term partnership goes beyond a single project and grows with your organization and its evolving needs over time.

 Migrating: what to consider?

-Transitioning from outsourcing to an in-house team requires thorough knowledge transfer.
-Ensure your outsourcing partner documents all architecture decisions, deployment procedures, and technical debt.
-Plan 2 to 4 months of overlap where internal hires work alongside the external team before full handover.
+Transitioning from outsourcing to an in-house team requires thorough knowledge transfer planning.
+Ensure your outsourcing partner documents all architecture decisions, deployment procedures, and technical debt comprehensively.
+Plan a 2 to 4 month overlap period where internal hires work alongside the external team before full handover takes place.
+The reverse transition from in-house to outsourcing requires finding a partner who understands your existing codebase and can take over development without rebuilding everything from scratch.

 Frequently asked questions